CA-Application-Performance-Management/CAMobileAppAnalytics/README.md

 ### Useful Tips
   ##### SDK API

-- AXALoader.js contains all of the javascript API calls which trigger the corresponding method in CAMDOReporter.h(however it goes through CAMAAInitializer.m)
+- AXALoader.js contains all of the javascript API calls which trigger the corresponding SDK methods
 - AXALoader.js has a tiny interface which tells you the expected types for the parameters
-- For a full description of the function and what it does see CAMDOReporter.h and search for the function name
+- For a full description of the function and what it does see CAMDOReporter.h for iOS and CAMAAInitalizer.java for Android and search for the function name
 -  access API via **window.camaa**  Ex :
   ```js
 window.camaa.isSDKEnabled((didSucceed)=>{